matt4499/ulxmassban/README.md

 - Input a reason for the ban
 - click Temp Time if you do not have permissions to ban permanately.
 - when you are ready click START
-*you then have 5 seconds to back into garry's mod* click on your console input area and make sure you can type in it, and it will start mass banning everyone.
+- *you then have 5 seconds to back into garry's mod*
+- click on your console input area and make sure you can type in it.
+- let the fun begin

 you must have access to ulx banid put gmod into windowed borderless to get to console faster.